 It also has detailed exhibits about the history and settling of Calistoga.
 Adjacent to the museum is one of the original cottages from the city’s founding by Samuel Brannan who established the Hot Springs Resort in the area back in the 1860s.

-The Sharpsteen Museum is an inexpensive activity ($3 suggested donation) and works well for adults and kids.
+The Sharpsteen Museum is an inexpensive activity ($3 suggested donation) and has plenty of interesting offerings for adults and kids alike.

 Old Faithful Geyser